 Ask before you eat

-Ask about content of menu items – ingredient details are generally not on the menu.
+Always disclose your allergies when eating out and ask about content of menu items – ingredient details are generally not on the menu.
 If the staff cannot answer your questions about allergen content or seem unsure, it is better to order something else or eat elsewhere.
 Choosing simple foods that need little preparation and have limited other ingredients added usually means there is less room for error.